zach-lloyd/contract-analysis-mcp/README.md

-# Legal Contract RAG — MCP Server
+# Legal Contract MCP Server

-A retrieval-augmented generation (RAG) system for analyzing legal contracts, exposed as an [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
-It lets an LLM-powered assistant answer natural-language questions about a corpus of contracts, compare provisions across agreements, and locate specific clause types.
+An end-to-end pipeline that allows users to create a database from a folder of contracts and connect it to an LLM via a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+It lets an LLM-powered assistant answer natural-language questions about the user's corpus of contracts, compare provisions across agreements, and locate specific clause types.

-The project uses the [Contract Understanding Atticus Dataset (CUAD)](https://www.atticusprojectai.org/cuad) as its contract corpus and ChromaDB for vector storage and retrieval, and can be connected to any MCP-compatible client (including frontier LLMs like Claude and ChatGPT, as well as open-source models).
+The project uses ChromaDB for vector storage and retrieval, and can be connected to any MCP-compatible client (including frontier LLMs like Claude and ChatGPT, as well as open-source models).

 This project evolved from a legal RAG agent that I previously built, which is located in [this repo](https://github.com/zach-lloyd/legal-contract-rag).

 ## How It Works

-Contracts are loaded from the CUAD dataset, split into overlapping token-level chunks, and indexed into a ChromaDB collection.
-The title of each contract and the names of the parties are also stored in the collection as metadata.
+In the command line, point ingest.py at the folder containing your contracts and run it.
+The ingestion and extraction code will take your contracts as input and split each of them into overlapping token-level chunks, indexed into a ChromaDB collection.
+You have the option to include a metadata json file that includes the title of each contract and the names of its parties.
+If no such file is included, the program will extract the title of each contract from its filename and store it as metadata (no party names will be stored as metadata unless manually specified in a metadata.json file).

 At query time, the system retrieves the most relevant chunks for a given question and passes them to the client LLM to generate a grounded answer.
 The MCP helps preserve conversation history to facilitate smooth multi-turn workflows by caching up to 30 previously-retrieved contract clauses at a time so the model can reference them across turns.

+Support for multiple collections of contracts is included, so you can divide your contracts based on client, contract type, etc.

+**NOTE: At this time, the system only supports .pdf and .docx files.
+If you want to upload contracts that are .doc files or more exotic filetypes, you will first need to convert them to one of the supported file types**

 ## Brief Demo